gjermundgaraba/bjaanes.github.io/_posts/2015-01-21-my-70-day-streak-on-github.md

 Like i mentioned it often was quite easy to keep going.
 Most days.
 Some days I almost forgot to commit, only saved by some random internal reminder at the very end of the day.
 Some days i dreaded the fact that I _had_ to code.
 Some days I knew in advanced would require some planning; the days that were basically packed with “mandatory” things.
 I could often do some testing and submit an issue, I usually had time for that at some point during the day.

 But the thing that really held me going on was a commitment i made.
 After I had decided that I wanted a decent streak, I made a commitment to myself that I would sit down and code every single day.
 This strong internal promise I had made to myself was what I needed to do this.
-It helped me remind myself, it told me when I didn&#8217;t really feel like coding that I had **promised**.
+It helped me remind myself, it told me when I didn't really feel like coding that I had **promised**.
 So I kept going.

 For some people sticking with stuff is easy.
-If that&#8217;s you, great!
+If that's you, great!
 Myself, I need a little push sometimes.
-It&#8217;s important for most people to have something to drive yourself to do what you want.
+It's important for most people to have something to drive yourself to do what you want.
 A strong internal promise and commitment might be what you need.

 &nbsp;